deep-sharma0/catalogx/readme.txt

 📋 Prioritize pricing rules easily with a drag-and-drop interface, ensuring the most effective discounts are applied first [PRO].

 ##✌️Real-Time Page Builder [PRO]
-Description: The Real-Time Page Builder module empowers businesses ✨ to design and customize their WooCommerce shop pages without needing technical skills.
+The Real-Time Page Builder module empowers businesses ✨ to design and customize their WooCommerce shop pages without needing technical skills.
 This module is perfect for store owners who want to create a visually appealing and highly functional shop page that aligns with their brand.
 By offering real-time previews, drag-and-drop customization, and mobile-friendly design checks, this module helps you create a professional, conversion-optimized shopping experience that drives sales and enhances customer satisfaction 📈.

 #Key Features:
 🛠️ Transform your shop page in real-time with visual customization, seeing changes as you make them.